 Students will be asked to submit a digital portfolio along with their application.
 This is an opportunity to demonstrate their abilities and interests and, at the same time, it will enable us to advise students on how best to prepare themselves for architectural studies at the Lincoln School of Architecture.

 The portfolio should comprise five digital images of your work, creating a personal expression of creativity, individuality, versatility and visual communication skills.

 A portfolio may include photography, drawings, paintings, computer-aided design or photographs of physical models, sculpture, constructions or work in progress.
 Students should select the best and most distinctive work and aim to demonstrate a range of different media and techniques.

 A portfolio should demonstrate practical skills like pencil drawing, computer-aided design drawing, photography, model-making, use of colour, perspective drawing or technical drawing.
 It should also show some interest in architecture, for instance with sketches or photos of visits to cities, buildings and interiors.

 Applicants should have a minimum of 320 UCAS tariff points from a minimum of two A Levels (or the equivalent).
 In addition to the minimum of two A Levels, other qualifications such as AS Levels, the Extended Project and the ASDAN CoPE for example, will be counted towards the 320 point requirement.

-All applicants will be required to have at least five GCSEs at grade C or above, including English Language.
+All applicants will be required to have at least five GCSEs at grade C or above, including English Language and Maths.